SteveJustin1963/tec-FORTH/README.md

 # Prediction
-* Trust John!
-"This is where the project gets interesting but nothing is ever smooth sailing, it's always hard"
+* "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (John Hardy 2020)
 * Need UART, eg tec-APUS
 * Not enough RAM